Go Baguio! Your Complete Guide to Baguio City, Philippines

 Baguio is the seat of the Cordillera Administrative Region, which means that it is the government center.

-But prior to that, Baguio has always been known as the "Cordillera Gateway."
-It is the melting pot of the Cordillera natives, highland tribesmen (known collectively as "Igorots," a name hardly used these days anymore because it is considered pejorative -- only Igorots call each other Igorot).
+Baguio has always been known as the "Cordillera Gateway," the melting pot of the Cordillera natives, highland tribesmen (known collectively as "Igorots," a name hardly used these days anymore because it is considered pejorative -- only the natives may call each other "Igorot," by the way).

-In recent years, many citizens from the lowland provinces of the Ilocos Region, Pangasinan and the rest of Central Luzon have come up in droves to take up residence in the Summer Capital of the Philippines because of its appealing climate, natural beauty and low cost of living.
-They now outnumber the high-landers and who are a shy and honest bunch and have driven them to the fringes of Baguio society.
+In recent years, many citizens from the lowland provinces of the Ilocos Region, Pangasinan and the rest of Central Luzon have come up in droves to take up residence in the Summer Capital of the Philippines because of its appealing climate, natural beauty and and a proliferation of schools in Baguio.
+They now outnumber the high-landers and who are a generally shy and honest bunch and have driven them to the fringes of Baguio society.

 More About the Highland Natives: